Creative Community for Peace: Celebrity involvement

+Ziggy Marley was honored as an Ambassador of Peace and a 2019 CCFP event.

 Connection to StandWithUs

-While waiting for approval of its tax-exempt status, CCFP partnered with the nonprofit organization StandWithUs (SWU) in order to be able to receive donations.
-According to tax experts this is a legal and common practice.
+While waiting for approval of its tax-exempt status, CCFP partnered with the nonprofit organization StandWithUs in order to be able to receive donations.

 The Forward reported in 2013, that CCFP didn't have tax-exempt status yet, the partnership was ongoing, and that CCFP was additionally sharing office space with SWU.
 In a press release shared in full on Billboard, CCFP explains that as a young organization CCFP cut costs sharing accounting and HR services with SWU; both groups paid their share.
-Critics questioned CCFP's choice to partner with a right-wing group, with Andrew Kadi of the U.S. Campaign to End Israeli Occupation asking why they would not "align themselves with an organization that is closer to their projected position as apolitical".
 Adalah-NY has claimed that Creative Community for Peace is a branch of StandWithUs.

 The group's founders have maintained that there is no formal partnership between CCFP and SWU.
-David Renzer, a founder of CCFP, told The Forward that CCFP had always been independent from SWU and had "no day-to-day relationship" with the organization.
+David Renzer told The Forward that CCFP had always been independent from SWU and had "no day-to-day relationship" with the organization.